DrewEdgette/elden-ring-messages/README.md

 # elden-ring-messages
-Code to generate a dataset of all possible message combinations in the game Elden Ring.
+Generates all possible message combinations in the game Elden Ring.